 It’s perfect for people who love math, are incredibly rational, and know how to explain their thought processes well enough to educate others on it.
 This is a fantastic job for passionate math teachers.

 6. School Principal

 Getting a job as the principal of a school means that you’ll work as the leader of an entire community within the school.

 You’ll have to manage major administrative tasks and oversee the work of not only the teachers but all employees on the school’s payroll and the students.

-Although this isn’t a job with a lot of free time, you’ll be making a difference in children’s lives everyday.
+Although this isn’t a job with tons of free time, you’ll be making a difference in children’s lives everyday.